freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/i-before-e-except-after-c.md

 Write a function that accepts a word and check if the word follows this rule.
 The function should return true if the word follows the rule and false if it does not.

-here are the words tested: receive, science, imperceivable, inconceivable, insufficient, and omniscient

 # --hints--

 `IBeforeExceptC` should be a function.